Although Hydrangeas are not particularly vulnerable to diseases, they are pretty sensitive to extreme growing conditions, only to wilt.

 5. Wrong Sized Container

-Too big a container means more water will be available to the soil, and too small a pot means the water will dry up quickly.
+Too big a container means more water will be available in the soil, and too small a pot means the water will dry up quickly.

 However, neither big nor small containers are appropriate for Hydrangea plants because they do not fare well with waterlogging or drought conditions.